 API methods, first get a reference to the player object you wish to control.
 You obtain the reference by creating a

-object as discussed above.
+YT.Player object as discussed above.

 Playback controls and player settings